 The security of our products and services is important in our customers' decisions to purchase or use our products or services across cloud and on-premises environments.
 Security threats are a significant challenge to companies like us whose business is providing technology products and services to others.
-Threats to our own IT infrastructure can also affect our customers.
+Threats to or attacks on our own IT infrastructure, such as the nation-state attack described in the prior risk factor, have also affected our customers and may do so in the future.
 Customers using our cloud-based services rely on the security of our infrastructure, including hardware and other elements provided by third parties, to ensure the reliability of our services and the protection of their data.
 Adversaries tend to focus their efforts on the most popular operating systems, programs, and services, including many of ours, and we expect that to continue.
 In addition, adversaries can attack our customers' on-premises or cloud environments, sometimes exploiting previously unknown ("zero day") vulnerabilities, such as occurred in early calendar year 2021 with several of our Exchange Server on-premises products.
 Vulnerabilities in these or any product can persist even after we have issued security patches if customers have not installed the most recent updates, or if the attackers exploited the vulnerabilities before patching to install additional malware to further compromise customers' systems.
 Adversaries will continue to attack customers using our cloud services as customers embrace digital transformation.
 Adversaries that acquire user account information can use that information to compromise our users' accounts, including where accounts share the same attributes such as passwords.
 Inadequate account security practices may also result in unauthorized access, and user activity may result in ransomware or other malicious software impacting a customer's use of our products or services.
 We are increasingly incorporating open source software into our products.
 There may be vulnerabilities in open source software that may make our products susceptible to cyberattacks.
 Additionally, we are actively adding new generative AI features to our services.
 Because generative AI is a new field, understanding of security risks and protection methods continues to develop; features that rely on generative AI may be susceptible to unanticipated security threats from sophisticated adversaries.